Where to See Seals in San Diego: La Jolla Seal Rookery

 The Best Place to Watch Seals and Sea Lions in La Jolla and San Diego: Map

 I’ve never seen La Jolla’s coastline deserted by seals and seal lions.
 Some pinnipeds venture back into the ocean while others have just hauled out.
-This constant change ensures that the San Diego’s beaches don’t get overcrowded by the seals and sea lions.
+This constant change ensures that San Diego’s beaches don’t get overcrowded by the seals and sea lions.
 On the other hand, you can always count on their presence, especially along the coastline of La Jolla.

 Most of the seals in the San Diego region haul out between late April and early June.
 And even these animals prefer to escape the hot beach during the day, enjoying the cooler sand early in the morning or later in the afternoon.